PardeepSB/EV3RobotProjects/BarcodeReader/README.md

   Then a csv file can be saved onto the computer, and MATLAB code can decode the barcode using the relative widths of the black bar to the white space.

-* There is also a real-time robotC code that can directly read the barcode value as it runs, and displays it onto the LCD (No MATLAB required).

 * Sensor can also read coloured barcodes as long as the colors are not too similar.

   ~Physical Robot